dotnet/designs/accepted/2021/architecture-targeting.md

 Across these topic areas, we find that the .NET SDK lacks a coherent model for architecture targeting.
 The following statements provide a brief description of the SDK UX today.
 Feel free to skip this section.
 It is primarily here to demonstrate the state of the current model.

+Note: `dotnet pack` is largely out of scope for this proposal.
+It is a ripe target for a v2 version of this effort.

 ### Good

 * The SDK produces framework-dependent apps by default across all verbs.
 These apps rely on a separately installed runtime on the machine of a compatible version.